|

 efficient in the presence of such inconsistencies and errors.

-semantics.
+or semantics.
 Many existing algorithms require an offline analysis of

 data sets to construct an efficient index structure to support online